PY-1-001/Distributed_wildlife_CNN_Group46/Readme.md

- Animal Image Classification using PyTorch
+ Animal Image Classification using PyTorch :

+ Data source for this project is african-wildlife dataset available on kaggle(https://www.kaggle.com/datasets/biancaferreira/african-wildlife)

 This project implements a Convolutional Neural Network (CNN) for multi-class animal image classification using the Animals10 dataset.
 The model is built and trained using PyTorch with GPU acceleration in Google Colab.